Missions & Outreach

 For adults, there are enrichment activities around life-skills such as:

 - English as a Second Language (ESL)

-A nutritious lunch is served each day and families receive free food each week.
+A nutritious breakfast and lunch is served each day and families receive free food each week.
 Volunteers are needed to help in the various areas.